matomo-org/matomo/CONTRIBUTING.md

 ## How to suggest improvements to translations?

-You can help improve translations in Piwik, please read [contribute to translations].
+You can help improve translations in Piwik, please read [contribute to translations](https://github.com/piwik/piwik/blob/master/lang/README.md).